Digging Deeper

 Community Impact

-• How might God be calling you to speak words of life to someone who needs encouragement?
+• How might God be calling you to walk alongside someone who feels spiritually lost right now?

 Closing Thoughts